Pakstyles2BD/Pakstyle-BD/README.md

 # Pakstyle-BD
-its an website platform for Bangladeshi buyers of all the Pakistani brands
+its a platform for Bangladeshi buyers of all the Pakistani clothing brands